turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_local_ami/README.md

-# AWS EC2 Instance - Restrict Instance Image to local AMI
+# AWS EC2 - Restrict Instance Image to local AMI

 ## Use case